Donor Profile

 How is Norwegian ODA changing?

-2022 was the second year in a row that Norway did not meet its 1% ODA/GNI target, and also reflected the lowest ODA/GNI ratio in the past decade.
-The low ratio was driven by an increase in GNI.
-Without in-donor refugee costs (which made up 10% of total ODA), Norway's ODA fell by 7% compared to 2021 levels.
+2022 was the second year in a row, and the third time since 2013, that Norway did not meet its 1% ODA/GNI target.
+The year also represented Norway's lowest ODA/GNI ratio in the past decade, driven by an unexpected increase in GNI.
+Norway's total ODA rose by 2% compared to 2021 levels.
+Without IDRCs, which made up 9% of total ODA, Norway's ODA fell by 6% compared to 2021 levels.

 Where is Norwegian ODA allocated?

 Norway’s government considers funding through multilateral organizations an effective way to pursue its priorities.
-Support for multilateral organizations is composed of earmarked funding channeled through multilateral organizations for specific sectors or regions as well as core funding to multilaterals.
+Support for multilateral organizations is composed of earmarked funding through multilaterals for specific sectors or regions as well as core funding to multilaterals.

 Alongside multilaterals, CSOs are key partners for Norwegian development cooperation.
 In 2022, 21% of Norwegian bilateral ODA was channeled through CSOs, well above the DAC average of 11%.